 Quick Start

-# Install npm install xmllm # Set up environment variables # Create a .env file: ANTHROPIC_API_KEY=your_api_key OPENAI_API_KEY=your_api_key TOGETHERAI_API_KEY=your_api_key PERPLEXITYAI_API_KEY=your_api_key
+# Install npm install xmllm # Set up environment variables with an .env file # (These will be read automatically, or you can configure # keys yourself when submitting requests) ANTHROPIC_API_KEY=your_api_key OPENAI_API_KEY=your_api_key TOGETHERAI_API_KEY=your_api_key PERPLEXITYAI_API_KEY=your_api_key OPENROUTER_API_KEY=your_api_key

 Simplest Usage